What is Term Insurance?

 The riders provided by the insurance company in addition to the regular policies are also to be considered.
 A policy that provides basic coverage and also offers additional benefits and riders is seen as a secure one, and insurers who provide a wide range of riders are considered a good option.

 The amount you would be paying in terms of premium for the protection offered is a key factor in selecting a term insurance policy.
 Given that these policies can have a tenure of up to 20 years, the amount being paid annually as premium is a significant amount.
 Thus companies that offer reasonable protection for low premiums are preferred by policyholders.

 When selecting a term insurance policy, take into account factors like inflation.
 Term insurance policies are usually taken for 10-20 years, during which time inflation will erode the value of the rupee, resulting in lower returns at the time of maturity.
 To offset this, consider companies that offer plans where the cover increases by 5% - 10% annually to keep in line with inflation.

 It is advisable to compare insurance plans online so that you have a clear idea of the options available to you.
 The facility of policy comparison is offered by neutral third-party financial websites, free of cost.
 So, it is wise to make use of this facility as much as possible.

 In case you feel that you are unable to decide on a plan by yourself you can always seek the assistance of an insurance advisor for the same.
 This way you can be assured of expert insurance advice/suggestions that would enable you to pick the right policy.

 Policy terms and conditions:

 It is vital that you read the terms and conditions within the policy document thoroughly before signing the dotted line.
-This enables you to understand the minute details pertaining to the inclusions and exclusions under the plan, so that there are no confusions in the future.
+This enables you to understand the minute details pertaining to the inclusions and exclusions under the plan, so that there is no confusions in the future.

-Eligibility Criteria of Term Insurance:
+Eligibility Criteria for Term Insurance: